sermant-io/Sermant-website/docs/en/document/community/contributing.md

 DCO ([Developer Certificate of Origin]( https://developercertificate.org/ ))  is a lightweight open source contribution protocol for open source contributors to prove their right to grant projects access to their code.

-When submitting code commit using Git CLI, you can use the - s parameter to add a signature: https://git-scm.com/docs/git-commit .
+When submitting code commit using Git CLI, you can use the [-s parameter](https://git-scm.com/docs/git-commit) to add a signature.
 Examples of usage are as follows:

 ```Shell